-Local Improvement Fee Administrator

-- 19.(1) If the First Nation is collecting local revenues, the Council must appoint a person as Local Improvement Fee Administrator of the First Nation and may set the terms and conditions of that appointment. - (2) Reporting to the Chief Financial Officer, the Local Improvement Fee Administrator is responsible for performing the Local Improvement Fee Administrator's duties or functions under the First Nation's local revenue laws, the Act and this Law. - (3) In addition to any duties or functions under the First Nation's local revenue laws and the Act, the Local Improvement Fee Administrator is responsible for the following: - (a) to manage local revenues and the local revenue account on a day-to-day basis; - (b) to recommend to the Chief Financial Officer the draft and amended budgets for the component of the budget respecting local revenues; - (c) to recommend to the Chief Financial Officer the local revenues components of the multiyear financial plan; - (d) on request, to provide advice to the Director of Operations, Chief Financial Officer, Finance and Audit Committee and the Council respecting local revenues matters; - (e) to monitor compliance with the Act, the First Nation's local revenue laws and this Law in the administration of local revenues and the local revenue account; and - (f) to perform any other duties of the Local Improvement Fee Administrator under this Law. - (4) With the approval of the Director of Operations, the Local Improvement Fee Administrator may assign the performance of any of the duties or functions of the Local Improvement Fee Administrator to any officer, employee, contractor or agent of the First Nation, but this assignment does not relieve the Local Improvement Fee Administrator of the responsibility to ensure that these duties or functions are carried out properly.
+Surveyor of Taxes

+19.(1) If the First Nation is collecting local revenues, the Council must appoint a person as Surveyor of Taxes of the First Nation and may set the terms and conditions of that appointment.

+(2) Reporting to the Chief Financial Officer, the Surveyor of Taxes is responsible for performing the Surveyor of Taxes duties or functions under the First Nation's local revenue laws, the Act and this Law.

+(3) In addition to any duties or functions under the First Nation's local revenue laws and the Act, the Surveyor of Taxes is responsible for the following:

+(a) to manage local revenues and the local revenue account on a day-to-day basis;

+(b) to recommend to the Chief Financial Officer the draft and amended budgets for the component of the budget respecting local revenues;

+(c) to recommend to the Chief Financial Officer the local revenues components of the multiyear financial plan;

+(d) on request, to provide advice to the Chief Administrative Officer, Chief Financial Officer, Finance and Audit Committee and the Council respecting local revenues matters;

+(e) to monitor compliance with the Act, the First Nation's local revenue laws and this Law in the administration of local revenues and the local revenue account; and

+(f) to perform any other duties of the Surveyor of Taxes under this Law.

+(4) With the approval of the Chief Administrative Officer, the Surveyor of Taxes may assign the performance of any of the duties or functions of the Surveyor of Taxes to any officer, employee, contractor or agent of the First Nation, but this assignment does not relieve the Surveyor of Taxes of the responsibility to ensure that these duties or functions are carried out properly.